asimihsan/simple_tracker/doc/PRIVACY_POLICY.md

 However, in operating the App and underlying services, our employees or contractors may access your personal information.
 Their access is audited and restricted to the the least amount of your personal information necessary to operate the App and our services.

+## Your Rights

+Under data protection law, you have rights including:

+-   **Your right of access** - You have the right to ask us for copies of your personal information.
+-   **Your right to rectification** - You have the right to ask us to rectify personal information you think is inaccurate.
+You also have the right to ask us to complete information you think is incomplete.
+-   **Your right to erasure** - You have the right to ask us to erase your personal information in certain circumstances.
+-   **Your right to restriction of processing** - You have the right to ask us to restrict the processing of your personal information in certain circumstances.
+-   **Your right to object to processing** - You have the the right to object to the processing of your personal information in certain circumstances.
+Your right to data portability - You have the right to ask that we transfer the personal information you gave us to another organisation, or to you, in certain circumstances.
+You are not required to pay any charge for exercising your rights.
+If you make a request, we have one month to respond to you.
+Please contact us at [insert email address, phone number and or postal address] if you wish to make a request.

+If you reside in certain territories, including the EU, you have a number of rights in relation to your personal information.
+While some of these rights apply generally, certain rights apply only in certain limited cases.
+I describe these rights below:

+-   **Access**.
+You may have the right to access and receive a copy of the personal information I hold about you by contacting me using the contact information below.
+-   **Change, restrict, delete**.
+You may also have rights to change, restrict my use of, or delete your personal information.
+Absent exceptional circumstances (like where I am required to store data for legal reasons) I will generally delete your personal information upon request.
+-   **Object**.
+You can object to (i) my processing of some of your information based on my legitimate interests and (ii) receiving marketing messages from me after providing your express consent to receive them.
+In such cases, I will delete your personal information unless I have compelling and legitimate grounds to continue using that information or if it is needed for legal reasons.
+-   **Complain**.
+If you reside in the EU and wish to raise a concern about my use of your information (and without prejudice to any other rights you may have), you have the right to do so with your local data protection authority.

 -   We collect personal information that you provide us, such as your email address and calendar event data.